emericg/BoxMonitor/README.md

 Requirements
 ------------

-- Node.js (version 0.10 ?)
+- Node.js (version 0.10)
+- Sails.js (version 0.8.94)
-- A Linux system, with unrestricted access to the /proc virtual filesystem.
+- A Linux system, with unrestricted read access to the /proc virtual filesystem.

 Installation
 ------------